eyedautumn/Server-Hop/README.md

-Create a .env file & tweak settings for it to work!
+Create a .env file or change .env.template to .env with your cookie!
+You can freely tweak settings!

 .env:
 ROBLOX_COOKIE=your_roblox_cookie_here